-6-4(J)(4) City Aviation Department for applications that include development in the Airport Protection Overlay Zone.
+- 6-4(J)(4) City Aviation Department for applications that include development in the Airport Protection Overlay Zone. - 6-4(J)(5) National Park Service and Open Space Division of the City Parks and Recreation Department for applications that include development within 660 feet of the Petroglyph National Monument.